-The counterparty default risk exposure of the Company is low, accounting for 3% of the risks exposure at year end 2023.
-The main component of the exposure is cash at banks as most of the exposures to reinsurers are mitigated by collaterals.
+The counterparty default risk represents of the Company is low, accounting for 2% of the total risk exposure at year end 2023.
+The main component of the exposure is by cash at banks as most of the exposures to reinsurers are mitigated by collaterals.